Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Introduction

-To present the quantification error bound of the score-based diffusion model, we use the adapted Wasserstein metric.
+To present the quantitative error bound for the score-based diffusion model, we use the adapted Wasserstein metric.
 More specifically, for two probability measures $\mP$ and $\mQ$ on $\mR^{dT}$, a coupling $\pi$ between $\mP$ and $\mQ$ is said to be {\it causal in $x$} if for any $t\in\{1,2,\cdots,T\}$,